 Obviously the 'audioethnography' project is not a collaborative project, and we think before we can ask students to work together on projects we need to first let them get their feet wet working with music and technology on a couple of solo projects, then moving up

 to pairs and larger groups.
-As we pointed out in Chapter 1, the 21st century workplace is a collaborative environment, whether people are in the same room or oceans
+As we point out in Chapter 3, the 21st century workplace is a collaborative environment, whether people are in the same room or oceans

 apart via the internet.
 Since a great deal of schooling takes place on the individual level, building in opportunities for collaboration will help your students sharpen those skills that will be needed in the world of work.
 Being a good collaborator requires certain skill sets such as listening, social interaction, positively critiquing the work and ideas of others, accommodation and teamwork.